keesma/Intergas-Central-Heating-Monitor-Homie/README.md

   The intergas has a 4 pin plug with: Vcc, ground, Tx and Rx.

   I power my esp8266 with a HiLink 3.3V power supply.
-With this power supply it is rock solid (previous power supply had reset issues)
+With this power supply it is rock solid (previous power supply had reset issues).

 * Dependencies
   - Homie 2.0: [https://github.com/marvinroger/homie-esp8266] (not yet officially released and working very well)